Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which areas in Liverpool will have the best price growth over the next 5 years?

-The top three areas in Liverpool expected to have the best price growth over the next 5 years are the North Docks and Vauxhall waterfront corridor, the Baltic Triangle and city fringe zone, and the southern family neighborhoods of Aigburth, Allerton, and Woolton.
+The three Liverpool areas most likely to deliver the best price growth over the next five years are the North Docks and Vauxhall waterfront fringe (L3), the Baltic Triangle and Ropewalks city fringe (L1/L2), and the Anfield corridor extending into parts of Walton (L4/L9), all of which benefit from a combination of regeneration investment and a relatively low price starting point.

 What property type will give the best return in Liverpool over 5 years as of 2026?